akash-network/docs/guides/provider.md

 The `inventory` directory in the Kubespray project contains an existing directory called `sample`.
 The `sample` directory should be copied to a name of your choosing.
 In this guide we assume the `sample` directory has been copied to a directory called `defi`.
 The YAML file you create should be placed in the `defi` directory.

+Additionally, the steps in [this](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/containerd.md) guide should be followed to configure Kubernetes to use containerD as the container engine.

 ### Running Kubespray

 Assuming you have created an inventory file placed at `inventory/defi/myinventory.yaml`, `cd` back up into `/kubespray/` run Kubespray with the following command: